View from the walls

 How did I arrive in Dubrovnik

 I went there by car from Split.
 I took A1 highway from Dugopolje to Ploče, then continued by a local road.
 I had to pass BiH border crossing in Neum, then continued down the peninsula Pelješac and arrived in Dubrovnik.
 All the roads were good and the trip was comfortable.
 I waited less than 5 minutes on the border crossing.
-Since I am a Croatian citizen, I needed only government ID to pass the border.
+Since I am an EU citizen, I needed only government ID to pass the border.

 Croatia is currently constructing the bridge called "Pelješki most", which should solve the territory division problem.
 Neum, a small BiH city has to be surpassed to reach south Croatia, including Dubrovnik.